18ZL107/Conflict-Analytics-Lab/README.md

 - **Dashboards**: Contains user guides for different pages of the dashboard and the link to access the dashboard, which is editable (client only).
 - **Research Files**: Contains documented raw research work done for client update meetings.
 - **Weekly Updates**: Summarized slide decks for weekly meetings with client feedback in red text.
-- **Code Files**: Includes proof of concept code demos for evaluating the current GPT performance, with actual data blurred due to the signed NDA.
+- **Code Files**: Includes proof of concept code example in PDF format for evaluating the current GPT performance, with actual data blurred due to the signed NDA.
+And the actual code is alreayd set up in client's environment.

 ## Tech Assets
 The project utilizes several Google Cloud tools to align with clients' current working environment, including: